-Sarah, aged 26, from Middlesbrough, underwent a Caesarean Section in November 2014.
+Our client, Sarah, aged 26, from Middlesbrough, underwent a Caesarean Section in November 2014.
 Following the procedure, she developed a persistent wound infection that required regular dressings from District Nurses.

 Her GP referred her for imaging at the local hospital, which identified that a deep tissue tension suture had been left in her abdomen following surgery in 2014.
-She required an operation to remove the suture, after which she, unfortunately, developed another infection.
+Sarah immediately felt concerned and confused at how she could have been left with a retained suture.

-The Defendant put forward an offer of settlement and we were able to settle Sarah’s case for £15,000.
+The Defendant put forward an offer of settlement; we were able to settle Sarah’s case for £15,000.

 Sarah felt pleased with this settlement as it compensated the pain she had experienced.
 She looks forward to moving on from this stressful period in her life.

 If you’ve received negligent treatment following a Caesarean Section, please get in touch to discover if we could help.